ArturoCeron/BigData/README.md

 <div align="justify">
 As we can see, the results show us that the most accurate method was Logistic Regression, followed by Decision Tree Classifier and the ones with the highest error rate were Support Vector Machine and Multilayer Perceptron Classifier.

-We can also see that the one method that used the most amount of memory was Decision Tree Classifier, and the one that needed less memory was Logistic Regression.
+We can also see that the one method that used the most amount of memory was the Decision Tree Classifier, and the one that needed less memory was Logistic Regression.
 Finally the method with the best timing was Logistic Regression and the worst was Multilayer Perceptron Classifier.

-So, based on our tests we can coclude this
+So, based on our tests we can conclude this

 </div>

 Best method with higher accuracy, less amount of memory needed and best timing: **Logistic Regression**

-But that doesn't mean that the other are less poweful, this decision was bases just in 10 iterations of the code, many other circumstances can change the decision of choose any other method.
+But that doesn't mean that the others are less powerful, this decision was based just in 10 iterations of the code, many other circumstances can change the decision to choose any other method.

 # Conclusion